 For more information about Public Transport in Prague click here.Public transport

 Prague has a very efficient subway, tram and bus transportation system.
 On the new Prague underground, peak hours trains run every 1 or 2 minutes, and during off-peak hours at least every 10 minutes.
-The most recent information on Prague's transportation system can be found on the official website http://www.dpp.czSubway
+For the most recent information on Prague's transportation system visit the the official website http://www.dpp.czSubway

-Prague Subway network consists of 3 lines designated by letters and differentiated in colour: A - green colour (Depo Hostivař station - Nemocnice Motol station), B - yellow colour (Černý most station - Zličín station), C - red colour (Letňany station - Háje station), with transfers possible at Museum station (lines A and C), Můstek station (lines A and B), Florenc station (lines B and C).
+Prague Subway network consists of 3 lines designated by letters and differentiated in color: A - green color (Depo Hostivař station - Nemocnice Motol station), B - yellow color (Černý most station - Zličín station), C - red color (Letňany station - Háje station), with transfers possible at Museum station (lines A and C), Můstek station (lines A and B), Florenc station (lines B and C).
 Subway operates daily from 5 a.m. till midnight.Trams

 The daytime and night-time operation of buses is similar to tram operation.
 Night-time service is provided by bus numbers 501 to 515.
 Bus schedules are located at individual stops.Connections